aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 # Resources

-Although I will cite them throughout the following discussion when they are relevant here are the main documents I will be drawing from:
+Although I will cite them throughout the following discussion when they are relevant, here are the main documents I will be drawing from:

 [The 2015 Santa Cruz County Housing Element](http://www.sccoplanning.com/Portals/2/County/Planning/housing/2015%20Housing%20Element.pdf)

-The Housing Element was specifically referenced [in our mayor’s, “State of the City” address](http://www.santacruzsentinel.com/government-and-politics/20170523/state-of-santa-cruz-city-address-highlights-housing-crisis)
+The Housing Element was specifically referenced [in our mayor’s, “State of the City” address](http://www.santacruzsentinel.com/government-and-politics/20170523/state-of-santa-cruz-city-address-highlights-housing-crisis).

 The Housing Element draws in a few important places from: